glessard/swift-channels/README.md

 On OS X, the message transmission with no thread contention takes about twice as long as it would in Go, e.g. 320 vs. 160 nanoseconds on a 2008 Mac Pro.
-It is possible to narrow the gap, but that would require compromises that will probably be eliminated by future compiler improvements.
+It is possible to narrow the gap, but that would require compromises that are likely to be obviated by future compiler improvements.
 With thread contention, this library is *much* slower than Go channels, due to the time it takes to swap threads.
 Message transmission through unbuffered channels takes just a bit longer than two thread swaps,